+Dr Hartley is the lead surgeon for robot assisted hip replacements on the Gold Cost.
 Dr Hartley specialises in total hip replacements, revision hip surgery and surgical treatment of fractures around the hip and proximal (upper) femur.

 A total hip replacement replaces the head (the ball) of your femur and resurfaces the acetabulum (socket or cup) of the pelvis.
 The benefits of a total hip replacement are numerous and result in a significant improvement in your lifestyle and your quality of life.

 Dr Hartley's secretary will organise for you to be seen by a physician or at the pre-admission clinic prior to surgery.
 During this visit your specialist physician will review your investigations such as a chest x-ray, ECG and blood tests.

 Stop taking aspirin, anti-inflammatories and herbal medications at least seven days prior to surgery as they can cause increased bleeding as well as other side effects.
 You are strongly advised to cease smoking for as long as possible prior to surgery.